SC-Networks/evalanche-soap-api-connector/docs/report.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the report by an external id
+Retrieve a report by its external id

 ```